Wacky-Mole/WackysDatabase/README.md

     Pieces are what you use in your hammer and hoe to construct or plant. piecehammers

+    Item Effects - Can be set Effects or Indiviudal effects

 </details>

 <details><summary> Installation</summary>

 Download and extract the latest version of WackysDatabase into the BepInEx plugin folder (usually Valheim/BepInEx/plugins )

 Now run Valheim and join a world.
 After that go to Valheim/BepInEx/config/.
-There should be a folder called wackysDatabase, inside of that folder are currently three folders /Items/  /Recipes/ and /Pieces/.
-Old wackyDatabase was in plugins, this should automatically be moved.
+There should be a folder called wackysDatabase,</br>
+inside of that folder are currently three folders /Items/  /Recipes/ and /Pieces/

 Put the mod on the Server to force Server Sync.
-The Jsons files only have to be on the Server.
-No need to share the Jsons.
+The YML files only have to be on the Server.
+No need to share the YML.

 For Multiplayer, the mod has been locked down to prevent easy cheating, but I recommend https://valheim.thunderstore.io/package/Azumatt/AzuAntiCheat/ and https://valheim.thunderstore.io/package/Smoothbrain/ServerCharacters/ as well.